 There is a skating rink in Riverbank State Park, just northeast of the football/soccer field.

-Along the Hudson River directly below the George Washington Bridge lies a park well-favored by fishermen and tennis players.
-It's relative inaccessibility would seem to preclude its use by inline skaters.
-However, this strip of green between the Hudson River and the railroad tracks is a pretty place to skate, offering a 1.5-mile, decently paved path from about 158th St. up to the bridge and an absolutely gorgeous view of the river, the bridge overhead, etc. If you visit on a fall day when the leaves are turning, wow!
+South of the GW is a strip well-favored by fishermen, tennis players, and some cyclists.
+Its limited accessibility would seem to preclude its use by inline skaters.
+However, this strip of green is a pretty place to skate, offering a 1.5-mile, decently paved path from about 158th St. up to the bridge and an absolutely gorgeous view of the river, the bridge overhead, etc. If you visit on a fall day when the leaves are turning, wow!

-There is a waterside walk and bikepath along the Harlem River from about 163rd St up to Swindler's Cove, at the threeway intersection of Dyckman St., Harlem River Drive, and Tenth Ave.
+There is a waterside walk and bikepath along the Harlem River from about 166th St up to Swindlers Cove, at the threeway intersection of Dyckman St., Harlem River Drive, and Tenth Ave.
 Because it lies between the river and Harlem River Drive, access to the path is limited.
 So limited, in fact, that currently the only access points are at the south and north ends.
-The north access is very visible and easily reached, but the south access involves the sidewalk alongside the ramp leading over the highway and uphill toward 155th St.
+The north access is very visible and easily reached, but the south access involves the sidewalk alongside the long ramp leading over the highway and uphill to 155th St.

 Dyckman Fields, a part of Inwood Hill Park which lies between the Hudson River and the railroad tracks, has some nice paths.
 They are fairly smooth and mostly flat, but can be a bit twiggy or sandy.
 From Dyckman St. north to where the paths end near Spuyten Duyvil and the entrance to the Harlem River, it's about a mile.
 There is also a rollerhockey rink in Dyckman Fields, but it presently looks little used, and a Parks Dept. master plan dated late 2008 suggests that it may eventually be replaced by a softball diamond.